JocelineLega/EpiGro/docs/index.md

 {\mathcal I} = \displaystyle \beta \left(C + \frac{N}{R_0} \ln\left(1 - \frac{C}{N}\right) - \frac{N}{R_0} \ln(\kappa) \right) \left(1 - \frac{C}{N} \right),
 \]

-where \(\mathcal I\) is incidence, \(\beta\) is the contact rate of the disease, $C$ is the cumulative number of cases, $N$ is the size of the population, $R_0$ is the basic reproductive number, and $\kappa$ represents initial conditions.
+where *I* is incidence, &beta; is the contact rate of the disease, *C* is the cumulative number of cases, *N* is the size of the population, *R*<sub>0</sub> is the basic reproductive number, and &kappa; represents initial conditions.

 The following results are also established in <a href="http://arxiv.org/abs/2005.08134">Lega (2020)</a>.

-1. Solving the differential equation given by the above ICC curve (with incidence $\mathcal I$ equal to the time derivative of $C$) is equivalent to solving the SIR model.
+1. Solving the differential equation given by the above ICC curve (with incidence *I* equal to the time derivative of *C*) is equivalent to solving the SIR model.
-2. For fixed $N$, there is a unique set of parameter values $\beta$, $R_0$, and $\kappa$ that minimizes the RMSE between the resulting ICC curve and the data points.
+2. For fixed *N*, there is a unique set of parameter values &beta;, *R*<sub>0</sub>, and &kappa; that minimizes the RMSE between the resulting ICC curve and the data points.
 This form of itentifiability is one of the main advantages of fitting ICC curves, rather than epidemiological curves, to outbreak data.

 Due to its equivalence with the SIR model, EpiGro v.2.0 is a mechanistic approach that fits a SIR model to outbreak data.